-- We believe that people, society and the planet benefits from breastmilk brining balance on a systemic level.
+- We believe that people, society and the planet benefits from breast milk bringing balance on a systemic level.

 Milk Banks, when affiliated with the Human Milk Banking Association of North America (HMBANA), are safe, certified, and have a legacy of meeting the needs of the most vulnerable addressing the issues of equity and social justice for women, babies and families under or at the poverty line.
-Mothers’ Milk Bank distributed over 551,000 ounces in 2017 to 114 hospitals, including those located in Washington, Arizona, Idaho, Connecticut and Maryland.
+Mothers’ Milk Bank distributed over 715,000 ounces in 2019 to 107 hospitals, including those located in Arizona, Hawaii, Colorado, Nevada, Texas and Washington.

-The Mothers’ Milk Bank of San Jose, operating since 1974, is a charter member of the Human Milk Banking Association of North America (HMBANA).
+Mothers’ Milk Bank has been operating since 1974, is a charter member of the Human Milk Banking Association of North America (HMBANA).
 Our standards of processing donated breast milk is the gold standard of operation for milk banking organizations.
 In 2017, The American Academy of Pediatrics (AAP) stated in their report “Donor Human Milk for the High-Risk Infant: Preparation, Safety, and Usage Options in the United States” that: “(HMBANA) Donor milk banks represent a safe and effective approach to obtaining, pasteurizing, and dispensing human milk for use in NICUs and other settings

 It’s Simple.
 It’s Safe.
 It’s the Best for Babies!